epge-classes/econometrics-fgv-2025/README.md

 - You should form groups of _up to_ 3 people.
 You should keep the same group throughout the first half of the class.
 Andrea will let divorce and remarriage happen in the second half.
 - You should create a folder for your group under ```student_work```.
 The name of your directory should be ```name1_name2_name3```.
 For instance, if your group is composed of Alice, Bob, and Charlie, you should create a folder called ```alice_bob_charlie```.
 Each of these folders should contain subdirectories for the different problem sets.
 For instance, ```alice_bob_charlie/ps1```, ```alice_bob_charlie/ps2```, ...
 - The problem sets will have both theoretical questions and empirical questions.
 You need to submit _a PDF report_ answering both the theoretical part and the coding part.
 You do not need to include any code in this report.
 - You can use any reasonable language to solve the empirical parts, as long as it does not come with pre-made routines.
 For example: Python, R, Matlab, Julia, even C or Fortran if you are a very hardcore person.
-No, you cannot use Stata and you cannot use pre-packaged routines.
+No, you cannot use Stata and you cannot use pre-packaged routines, unless it is something super standard such as numerical optimization.
 For example, if you are solving something with the GMM estimator, I do not want you using the ```gmm``` package in R. Just be reasonable.
 - Submit code and your PDF reports as separate files.
 Add as many figures and tables to your report as you deem necessary to answer the empirical part.

 ## Ongoing Feedback